hakanmerdan/EEEBalanceBug/Drive.md

 #### Inertial Measurement Unit (MPU-6050)

+MPU-6050 is an integrated module that has an accelerometer, gyroscope and temperature sensor.
+A gyroscope is a device that measures the orientation and angular velocity.
+An accelerometer measures the acceleration of a moving or vibrating structure.
+This sensor will be useful when you build your balancing robot.

+Pinout of MPU-6050 gyroscope is shown below.

 ![MPU6050-3-axis-Accelerometer-Gyroscope-Module-Pinout](https://github.com/hakanmerdan/EEEBalanceBug/assets/85967283/d9d95a46-4402-45a8-b94b-53d8cc3b72aa)

-You can test your gyroscope with the test code given in Test Codes folder in Github depository
+You can test your gyroscope with the test code given in Test Codes folder in Github depository.

+#### Library Installations
+To install the MPU-6050 module libraries, go to Sketch > Include Library > Manage Libraries and search for 'mpu6050'.
+Find out Adafruit MPU-6050 Library by Adafruit and click install.
+Additionally, install Adafruit Unified Sensor Driver and Adafruit Bus IO Library as The Adafruit MPU6050 library uses them.

+Installing these libraries will also allow you to reach the Example codes for MPU-6050 in Arduino IDE.
+You can also use Visual Studio Code Platformio extension for larger projects.

+**Remember to choose ESP32 in the Boards section in Arduino IDE and make sure you choose the correct port to be able to see your sensor data in serial monitor.

 #### FPGA (DE10-Lite) and Camera (D8M) Connection